 How to Make Olive Garden Zuppa Toscana

-- Place the sausages in a baking pan.
-Brown sausage by roasting at 300 degrees for 30 minutes or until cooked through.
+- Place the sausages in a baking pan—brown sausage by roasting at 300°F for 30 minutes or until cooked through.

-- Drain sausages on paper towels and cut the hot sausage into slices.
+- Drain sausages on paper towels to absorb the excess grease and cut the links into slices.

-- Place the potatoes, onions, chicken broth, water, and garlic in a large pot and cook on medium heat until potatoes are done.
+- Place the potatoes, onions, chicken broth, water, and garlic in a large pot or large Dutch oven and cook on medium heat until the potatoes are fork-tender.

 - Add the sausage, bacon, salt, and pepper and simmer for 10 minutes.